xuruoxuan/kkkajs/README.md

  - <code>public void showValue(float toShow, float total, boolean animated)</code>: Shows the given value.
 A maximumvalue also needs to be provided.
 Set animated to true to animate the displaying of the value.
  - <code>public void showPercentage(float percentage, boolean animated)</code>: Shows the given percentage value.
 Set animated to true to animate the displaying of the value.

+**Selecting values:**
+ - **IMPORTANT** for selecting values <code>onTouch()</code>: Make sure to call one of the above two methods at least once before trying to select values by touching.
+This is needed to set a maximum value that can be chosen on touch.
+Calling <code>showValue(0, 1000, false)</code> before touching as an example will allow the user to choose a value between 0 and 1000, default 0.
+ - <code>setTouchEnabled(boolean enabled)</code>: Set this to true to allow touch-gestures / selecting.
+ - <code>setSelectionListener(SelectionListener l)</code>: Set a <code>SelectionListener</code> for callbacks when selecting values with touch-gestures.

 **Full example:**
 ```java
     CircleDisplay cd = (CircleDisplay) findViewById(R.id.circleDisplay);